json-schema-tools/meta-schema/BUILDING.md

 ## Build Folder Name

-The cannonical folder for builds SHALL be named `build` and be located at the root of the project repository.
+The canonical folder for builds SHALL be named `build` and be located at the root of the project repository.
 Each project MUST `git ignore` the `build` folder.

 ## Build Folder Structure